gawainhewitt/core_online_music_stuff/README.md

 # JavaScript

 I haven't used it in this project, but you can declare a whole stack of variables at once with let in one statement.
 I'm still getting my head around let, var etc. so more soon!
 For example I just read that var can create a property on a global object, while let can't.
 Will need to investigate this further.

+You can add event listeners to the entire document or to individual items in the DOM.

+    let masterDiv = document.getElementById("container");
+    let divPos = masterDiv.getBoundingClientRect();

+`element.getBoundingClientRect();`The returned value is a DOMRect object which is the smallest rectangle which contains the entire element, including its padding and border-width.
+The left, top, right, bottom, x, y, width, and height properties describe the position and size of the overall rectangle in pixels.

+`let masterLeft = divPos.left;` distance from left of screen to left edge of bounding box `let masterRight = divPos.right;` distance from left of screen to the right edge of bounding box `let cnvDimension = masterRight - masterLeft;` size of div -however in some cases this is wrong, so i am now using css !important to set the size and scaling, which also behaves more as I imagined - but have kept this to work out size of other elements if needed

+`cnv.id('mycanvas');`  assign id to the canvas so i can style it - this is where the css dynamic sizing is applied `cnv.parent('p5parent');` put the canvas in a div with an id if needed so it can be placed on the screen using HTML - this DIV also needs to be sized correctly, and when you change this one, the one within will change to match it.
+`let el = document.getElementById("p5parent");`
+`el.addEventListener("touchstart", handleStart, false);` I also assign the vanilla JS event listeners to the DIV containing the canvas.
+`offset = el.getBoundingClientRect();`  get the size and position of the p5parent div so i can use offset.top to work out where touch and mouse actually need to be allowing for the othe elements in the DOM.